 Also look at the geographical area platforms operate in.
 Peer-to-peer lending is hugely popular in Eastern Europe, for example, while real estate funding is more prevalent in France, Italy and the Netherlands, among others.

-How do crowdfunding platforms work?
+How do crowdfunding sites work?

 You can start investing with small amounts.

 Crowdfunding platforms have their own due diligence practices that are also regulated by the European Union (EU).
 This way, entrepreneurs and investors are not unpleasantly surprised.
 Loan applicants, for example, need to provide detailed information on their (historical) financial situation.

 Fees of crowdfunding websites